Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Natural talent only determines the limits of your athletic potential.
-It's dedication and a willingness to discipline your life that makes you great."
+> "Stand up to your obstacles and do something about them.
+You'll find they haven't half the strength you think they have."
-> — **Billie Jean King**
+> — **Norman Vincent Peale**

 ---